lasinforosa/gemini_chess/README.md

 # gemini_chess
-Database chess program writtrn in Python -pyside6
+Database chess program written in Python -pyside6

 TEXT IN CATALAN (Translate if needed)